Vishnukchandran/social_media_application_capstone_frontend/README.md

 ### 1.Introduction

-This README provides documentation of Social media application frontend.
+This README provides documentation of Social media application frontend which allows to create an account and post pictures.

 ### 2.Clone the Repository